What Is Soft Is Strong.

 One of the most profound things we learn over and over again in a mindfulness practice is how to soften around what’s difficult; to not resist our experience even though it can be painful and unpleasant.

 History has shown us that this softer way of being is a worthy pursuit.
-Many of the world’s greatest leaders and thinkers embody this very quality: Mahatma Gandhi, Viktor Frankl, Susan B. Anthony, Martin Luther King Jr., Nelson Mandela, Ruth Bader Ginsburg and Gautama Buddha immediately come to mind, but the overall list is quite long.
+Many of the world’s greatest leaders and thinkers embody this very quality: Mahatma Gandhi, Viktor Frankl, Susan B. Anthony, Martin Luther King Jr., Nelson Mandela, Ruth Bader Ginsburg, and Gautama Buddha immediately come to mind, but the overall list is quite long.

-One of the lesser known names who deserves our adulation is Palden Gyatso, a Tibetan monk who suffered 33 years of torture and imprisonment by Communist China in the back half of the 1900s.
-He lived through one of the most harrowing eras in Tibetan history, enduring famine, relentless interrogation and maltreatment for his refusal to give up his faith and identity.
+One of the lesser-known names who deserves our adulation is Palden Gyatso, a Tibetan monk who suffered 33 years of torture and imprisonment by Communist China in the back half of the 1900s.
+He lived through one of the most harrowing eras in Tibetan history, enduring famine, relentless interrogation, and maltreatment for his refusal to give up his faith and identity.

-Upon his release in 1992, Gyatso was asked what he feared most while he was held prisoner and his answer shocked the world: “I feared losing compassion for my captors.”
+Upon his release in 1992, Gyatso was asked what he feared most while he was held prisoner, and his answer shocked the world: “I feared losing compassion for my captors.”
 He didn’t fear pain or suffering.
 He didn’t fear death.
 He feared losing his ability to soften.
 He forgave his torturers, which granted him the fortitude to continue living a life of integrity and purpose against all odds.
 That’s real strength.
 That’s real love.

 Metta,